mortang2410/dotfiles/README.md

 Vim tips (messy, for personal use)
 ----

+:Voom <mode> to see outline in markdown / latex

 gO: outline in man and help pages

 gq : format by 'formatexpr'

 gw : format without 'formatexpr'

+\f: format current paragraph

 :lopen to open loclist (local to window)